You’re about to discover life-changing SHTF hacks that will impress even an experienced prepper. Get ready!

 6. Stash Emergency Cash in Your Phone Case

 This makes sense as you will always carry this around no matter what.
 Also, it is somewhere no one will ever think to look.
-You can make one for yourself or get a personalized phone case like this one.
+You can make one for yourself or get a personalized phone case.

 7. Stave Off Frostbite with Baby Oil